SantiChan/my-marvel-app/README.md

         - `src/test/pages` contains tests for Next.js pages (e.g., testing routes like `characters/[id].tsx`).
         - `src/test/api` contains tests for the API routes (`characters.ts`, `characters/[id].ts`).

+### SWR Implementation

+This application leverages `SWR` (stale-while-revalidate) for data fetching and caching.
+SWR provides a way to retrieve data by returning cached data immediately, while revalidating it in the background.
+This approach minimizes redundant API calls, ensures that the UI is responsive, and automatically keeps the data up-to-date.
+By using SWR in custom hooks (e.g., `useCharacters` and `useDetailCharacter`), the application separates data fetching logic from UI components, making the code more modular, maintainable, and scalable.

 ### Best practices

 This project uses `eslint`, `prettier` and `commitlint` to ensure good practices when programming and adding changes to the code.